nickolasburr/blog/_posts/2018-09-21-magento-1x-threat-vectors-remediation-tactics.md

 > information, such as a user password or personal identification
 > number (PIN).

-#### Threat

-Successful brute-force attacks give an unauthorized individual administrative access, which can include access to sensitive information like payment gateway credentials, customer and order information, ERP system credentials, and much, much more.
+__Threat__: Successful brute-force attacks give an unauthorized individual administrative access, which can include access to sensitive information like payment gateway credentials, customer and order information, ERP system credentials, and much, much more.

 This particular attack is common under the following conditions: